open-contracting/software-development-handbook/docs/javascript/index.rst

 Preferences
 -----------

 Plain JavaScript is preferred to using jQuery, unless functionality depends on jQuery plugins.
 To replace jQuery in a project, refer to `You Might Not Need jQuery <http://youmightnotneedjquery.com>`__.
+Similarly, use the `Fetch <https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API>`__ API instead of the `Axios <https://axios-http.com>`__ package, etc.

 Package manager
   `npm <https://docs.npmjs.com>`__, the default package manager of Node.js.
 Do not use `yarn <https://yarnpkg.com>`__.